Corporate Governance-Risk Management

 No. Category Risk Type Climate-Related Risk Risk Level

-1 Transition Market Increase in raw material and operating costs Medium
+2 Transition Market Increase in raw material and energy costs Medium

-2 Transition Technology Replacement of existing products and services with low-carbon goods Medium-Low
+4 Transition Technology Products and services replaced by low-carbon goods Medium

-8 Physical Immediate Increased frequency and severity of extreme weather events such as heavy rain, drought, and heatwaves Medium-Low
+9 Physical Immediate Increased frequency and severity of extreme weather events Medium-Low

 Climate-Related Risk Response Measures